k. Provisions

 The number of equity shares and potentially dilutive equity shares are adjusted retrospectively for all periods presented for any share splits and bonus shares issues including for changes effected prior to the approval of the financial statements by the Board of Directors.

-s.
+r.
 Dividend

 The Company recognises a liability to pay dividend to equity holders of the parent when the distribution is authorised, and the distribution is no longer at the discretion of the Company.
 As per the corporate laws in India, a distribution is authorised when it is approved by the shareholders.
 A corresponding amount is recognised directly in equity.

-2.3 New amended in ind AS
+2.3 New and amended standards

 2.4 Significant accounting judgements, estimates and assumptions:

-expenses, assets and liabilities, and the accompanying disclosures, and the disclosure of contingent liabilities.
+The preparation of the Company's financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the accompanying disclosures, and the disclosure of contingent liabilities.
 Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.
 Some of the significant accounting judgement and estimates are given below:

-revenue recognition
+Revenue recognition

-The Company uses percentage of completion method in accounting of revenue for rendering of end to end logistics services comprising of activities related to consolidation of cargo and transportation.
+The Company uses percentage of completion method in accounting of revenue for rendering of end-to-end logistics services comprising of activities related to consolidation of cargo, transportation, freight forwarding and customs clearance services.
 Use of the percentage of completion method requires the Company to estimate the efforts or costs expended to date as a proportion of the total efforts or costs to be expended.
-Percentage of completion is arrived at on the basis of proportionate costs incurred to date of total estimated costs, milestones agreed or any other suitable basis, provided there is a reasonable completion of activity and provision of services.
-Provisions for estimated losses, if any, on uncompleted contracts are recorded in the period in which such losses become probable based on the expected contract estimates at the reporting date.
+Percentage of completion is arrived at on the basis of proportionate costs incurred to date of total estimated costs, milestones agreed or any other suitable basis, provided there is a reasonable completion of activity and provision of

 Determining the lease term of contracts with renewal and termination options - Company as lessee

-The Company determines the lease term as the noncancellable term of the lease, together with any periods covered by an option to extend the lease if it is reasonably certain to be exercised, or any periods covered by an option to terminate the lease, if it is reasonably certain not to be exercised.
+The Company determines the lease term as the non¬ cancellable term of the lease, together with any periods covered by an option to extend the lease if it is reasonably certain to be exercised, or any periods covered by an option to terminate the lease, if it is reasonably certain not to be exercised.

 The Company has several lease contracts that include extension and termination options.
 The Company applies judgement in evaluating whether it is reasonably certain whether or not to exercise the option to renew or terminate the lease.
 That is, it considers all relevant factors that create an economic incentive for it to exercise either the renewal or termination.
 After the commencement date, the Company reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise or not to exercise the option to renew or to terminate (e.g., construction of significant leasehold improvements or significant customisation to the leased asset).